euforia/webvirtmgr/README.md

 ### Description:
  * Checks if the user exists or prompts for a password to create new user.
+ * This script should be run on the hypervisor.

 ** Notes:
- * Currently the hypervisor RPM does not create SASL credentials.
-As a temporary solution you can use the 'add_sasl_user.sh' script provided.
+ * Currently the hypervisor RPM does not create SASL credentials.  'add_sasl_user.sh' is a temporary resolution.
  * The epel repo may also be required.